- App & Features

 5. Reviewing Your Experiment Results

-At the end of each month, you’ll receive a behavioral analysis report in your Monthly Performance Assessment.
-Here, you’ll see a summary of everything you logged in the WHOOP Journal and its relationship to WHOOP data.
+Check your Impacts to see a summary of everything you logged in the WHOOP Journal and its relationship to WHOOP data.
 While the assessment is not 100% conclusive, a notable relationship may allow you to infer a correlation based on the concrete physiological data collected via WHOOP.
-Over time, and with continued experimentation, patterns may emerge in the monthly assessment that give you clear insights into what behaviors are driving WHOOP metrics.
+Over time, and with continued experimentation, patterns may emerge in Impacts that give you clear insights into what behaviors are driving WHOOP metrics.

 Overall, self-experimentation requires intention, awareness, and commitment to a plan.
 See what you can learn, so you can continue to unlock your best performance yet!